top of page

 Artist Statement

-If I use the same parameters on the same surface over a period of time, the consistent volatile marks that the machine makes create an ethereal landscape.
+By choosing consistent parameters to be executed onto a surface over a period of time, the volatile marks that the machine makes create an ethereal landscape.
 The more layers added, the more complex the composition becomes, simulating the effects of consistent thought processes.
 This translates into a visual language illustrating the landscape of the mind in relation to thought.
+Having the ability to manipulate parameters allows for a diversified ledger of mark making, enhancing my capabilities of representing diversified mental and emotional landscapes.